vacuumlabs/adalite/README.md

 ## Compatibility with Daedalus

-If you generate your wallet with CardanoLite, you can see it's content in Daedalus.
-The catch is - if you generate new addresses in Daedalus and use it, CardanoLite won't recognize them.
-If you want to continue using your wallet in CardanoLite, you should move the funds to an address recognized by CardanoLite.
+If you generate your wallet with AdaLite, you can see it's content in Daedalus.
+The catch is - if you generate new addresses in Daedalus and use it, AdaLite won't recognize them.
+If you want to continue using your wallet in AdaLite, you should move the funds to an address recognized by AdaLite.

 ## Run project locally